Waun Maenllwyd Wind Energy Hub

 The project qualifies as a Development of National Significance (DNS), and as such the Planning Application will be ultimately determined by the Welsh Ministers.
 Ceredigion and Carmarthenshire County Councils will be two of the statutory consultees throughout the process.

 Belltown Power’s Project Team are working closely with the relevant specialists to carry out extensive site surveys and site assessments.
-This survey data helps to refine the proposal, which we consulted on in 2023 as part of the Scoping process, ahead of an anticipated planning application in 2024.
+This survey data helps to refine the proposal, which we consulted on in 2023 as part of the Scoping process.
+We currently anticipate submitting a planning application in 2025.

 The Scoping Report, all associated documents and the response from Planning and Environment Decisions Wales (PEDW) are now available on the PEDW website (reference number CAS-02650-B0P0M9).